Fossá waterfall

 This unique part of the uncrowded capital also houses some of the best restaurants in the country.
 Among the top restaurants here are Barbara Fish House, Áarstova and Katrina Christiansen.

 These restaurants will let you taste delicious dishes made with fresh local produce.
-We recommend you to book a table at least one week in advance.
+This is a great district to get into the Faroe Islands food culture. to We recommend you to book a table at least one week in advance.
 If you step into the restaurant without a reservation, you will most likely be told that there are no tables available.

 The Tinganes area is small so you can make it around easily in half an hour on your own.
 You can read more up on the history and old tales from this historic part of the capital in our Guide to Tórshavn.

+Líraberg Cliff in all its glory.
 The rugged coastline has a special feeling to it.
-Photo by Kah-Wai Lin.
+Photo by Mads Tolstrup / Visit Sandoy.

 3. Visit Kirkjubøur